Sante Bentivoglio: Gonfaloniere di Giustizia

 In 1454 he married Ginevra Sforza, then fourteen years old, the daughter of Alessandro Sforza, lord of Pesaro, establishing his family's close relationship with the Sforza dynasty.
 The two had two daughters: Costanza (1458–1491), who married Antonmaria Pico della Mirandola, and Ercola (1459–1505).
-He also had a son Ercole (1459-1507), who became a condottiero and fought for Florence in several successive wars.
+His son Ercole (1459-1507) became a condottiero and fought for Florence in several wars.

 In 1457 the Pope and Sante Bentivoglio created a mixed constitutional state in Bologna.
-In 1460 Sante started building the impressive Palazzo Bentivoglio, which was destroyed in 1507 after the Bentivoglio were ousted from Bologna.
-He obtained from the pope's autonomy of government over the city and established a communal senate including local nobles and Papal representants.
-He worked in cooperation with the representatives of the pope: Pius II even visited Bologna two times in 1458 and 1459.
-It did not trust them however and said on one occasion: "The blood of my own kin has taught me a bitter lesson as to the little faith that can be placed in priests."
+In 1460 Sante started building the Palazzo Bentivoglio, which was destroyed in 1507 after the Bentivoglio was ousted from Bologna.
+He obtained from the Pope control over the city and established a communal senate including local nobles and Papal representatives.
+He worked in cooperation with the representatives of the Pope: Pius II visited Bologna two times in 1458 and 1459.
+He did not trust Sante however and said on one occasion: "The blood of my own kin has taught me a bitter lesson as to the little faith that can be placed in priests."

+Alliances

-Politically, he allied with the Republic of Venice, the House of Sforza and the house of Medici, playing on the Venetian fear of both Milan and Florence.
+He allied with the Republic of Venice, the House of Sforza and the house of Medici, playing on the Venetian fear of both Milan and Florence.
 He died in Bologna in 1462 due to illness, being succeeded by Giovanni II Bentivoglio, Annibale's son, who later remarried his widow Ginevra.